Evidence of Layered Positional and Directional Constraints in the Voynich Manuscript: Implications for Cipher-Like Structure: Introduction

 Motivated by these observations, we developed two new analytical methods that work \emph{across} word boundaries rather than \emph{at} them, circumventing the Zipfian boundary effect while probing the positional properties of VMS words.
 A Markov simulation establishes that the directional dissociation is reproducible from surface word-level statistics alone, without reference to positional classes or any generative hypothesis.
 This is a clarifying result, not a deflating one: it rules out the directional dissociation as an independent diagnostic and redirects analytical attention to the positional properties that are \emph{not} reproducible by surface resampling.
 It is those properties, and their joint behaviour under generative testing, that form the main contribution of this paper.

 With the directional dissociation set aside as a surface-level consequence of VMS word structure, we ask what structural properties of the VMS cannot be similarly explained.
 The answer is a set of four positional signatures: boundary concentration, bilateral positional extremity, cross-boundary mutual information, and Zipfian boundary distributions.
 We test whether these can be jointly reproduced by two classes of structured generator, a parametric slot-based generator and a Cardan grille generator \citep{rugg2004}, each tested across its full parameter space.

+An important analytical refinement in this work is the separate evaluation of the two \emph{Currier dialects}. \citet{currier1976} identified two statistically distinct ``languages'' (conventionally labelled A and B) within the VMS, associated with different sections of the manuscript and differing in word-frequency distributions, character usage, and line-level statistics.
+Rather than treating the VMS as a single homogeneous corpus, we calibrate the four-signature criterion independently for each dialect and require generators to pass against the appropriate dialect-specific reference.
+This separation reveals that the two dialects, while sharing the same broad structural architecture, impose quantitatively different constraints: a generator that passes Currier~B may fail Currier~A, or vice versa.

-Neither achieves all four simultaneously; the failure modes are mechanistically distinct and robust across parameter variation, though they do not rule out generator classes we have not tested.
+Neither generator class achieves all four signatures simultaneously for either dialect; the failure modes are mechanistically distinct and robust across parameter variation, though they do not rule out generator classes we have not tested.

 We emphasise at the outset that our comparison set comprises only four languages.
 This is sufficient to establish that the VMS differs from \emph{these four languages} on the metrics reported, but is far too small to support claims about natural language in general.
 Throughout this paper, statements about the VMS being ``different'' or ``exceeding'' baselines refer exclusively to the four-language comparison set, not to natural language as a class.